 Instagram has been THE hottest social media platform over the past couple of years.
 Over one billion active monthly users are uploading selfies or showing off their recent trip to the Maldives.
 Whether you like it or not, everyone is on Instagram.
 You’d think that with more active users, there would be an influx in the Instagram engagement rate, right?
 Well, you’d be wrong.

 From a recent report, Instagram engagement rates have declined significantly between May and July 2019.
 And by engagement rate, we’re talking about the total number of engagements on a post divided by the size of the account’s following at the time of posting.
-So, what does this mean for your brand?
+So, why has instagram reached dropped and how does it effect your brand?
 A decrease in engagement means a decrease in visibility on the Instagram feed.
 This creates something of a self-fulfilling prophecy.
 Fewer engagements means less visibility, which ultimately means… fewer engagements.
-Let’s take a look at three possible reasons why Instagram engagement rates are declining.
+Let’s take a look at three possible reasons why Instagram likes have dropped.

 Seeing as we are a social media agency in London, if your brand is really going through a tough time during this Instagram engagement drought, don’t hesitate to give us a shout.